-- (1) The Authority may make determinations of the following- - (a) a scheme for the approval of laboratories for the purpose of paragraph (b) of the definition of approved asbestos laboratory in regulation 5; - (b) an exposure measurement method for the purpose of paragraph (b) of the definition of asbestos exposure standard in regulation 5; - (c) an occupational health and safety management system for the purpose of paragraph (b) of the definition of asbestos occupational health and safety management system in regulation 5;

-(d) a method of air sampling for the purpose of

-paragraph (b) of the definition of asbestos

-paraoccupational air monitoring in
+- (1) The Authority may make determinations of the following- - (a) a scheme for the approval of laboratories for the purpose of paragraph (b) of the definition of approved asbestos laboratory in regulation 5; - (b) an exposure measurement method for the purpose of paragraph (b) of the definition of asbestos exposure standard in regulation 5; - (c) an occupational health and safety management system for the purpose of paragraph (b) of the definition of asbestos occupational health and safety management system in regulation 5; - (d) a method of air sampling for the purpose of paragraph (b) of the definition of asbestos paraoccupational air monitoring in regulation 5;

-regulation 5;

-- (e) a specified construction RTO or a class of construction RTOs for the purpose of the definition of construction statement of attainment in regulation 5; - (f) a specified authorised assessor or a class of authorised assessors for the purpose of the definition of notice of assessment (satisfactory) in regulation 5; - (g) evidence of a specified class for the purpose of the definition of recognised evidence of construction induction training in regulation 5; - (h) a prohibited hazardous substance for the purposes of regulation 153(2); - (i) a hazardous substance, and particular circumstances (if any), for the purposes of regulation 154(1)(c); - (j) the minimum record retention period (not exceeding 30 years) for a particular hazardous substance for the purposes of regulations 168(1)(a) and 171(1)(a); - (k) a hazardous substance for which health monitoring is required for the purposes of regulation 169(1)(a)(ii); - (1) the minimum record retention period (not exceeding 30 years) for the purposes of regulations 204(a), 263(2)(a), 283(2)(a) and 313(2)(a);
+- (e) a specified construction RTO or a class of construction RTOs for the purpose of the definition of construction statement of attainment in regulation 5; - (ea) a product that is not engineered stone for the purpose of the definition of engineered stone in regulation 5; - Reg.
+6(1)(ea) inserted by S.R.
+No. 63/2024 reg.
+6(1). - (f) a specified authorised assessor or a class of authorised assessors for the purpose of the definition of notice of assessment (satisfactory) in regulation 5; - (g) evidence of a specified class for the purpose of the definition of recognised evidence of construction induction training in regulation 5; - (h) a prohibited hazardous substance for the purposes of regulation 153(2); - (i) a hazardous substance, and particular circumstances (if any), for the purposes of regulation 154(1)(c); - (j) the minimum record retention period (not exceeding 30 years) for a particular hazardous substance for the purposes of regulations 168(1)(a) and 171(1)(a); - (k) a hazardous substance for which health monitoring is required for the purposes of regulation 169(1)(a)(ii); - (l) the minimum record retention period (not exceeding 30 years) for the purposes of regulations 204(a), 263(2)(a), 283(2)(a) and 313(2)(a); - (m) an auditable process to verify that asbestos-containing material has been removed from construction or demolition material for the purposes of regulation 206(a);

-- (m) an auditable process to verify that asbestos-containing material has been removed from construction or demolition material for the purposes of regulation 206(a); - (n) a method to measure asbestos-containing material in construction or demolition material for the purposes of regulation 206(b); - (o) an asbestos-related activity for the purposes of regulation 302(1); - (p) an activity, procedure, plant, process, substance, situation or other circumstance to be a mining hazard for the purposes of regulation 400(1)(b).
+- (n) a method to measure asbestos-containing material in construction or demolition material for the purposes of regulation 206(b); - (o) an asbestos-related activity for the purposes of regulation 302(l); - (oa) a crystalline silica process for the purposes of regulation 319B(1)(g);